ObjectModules/deploy/README.md

 Having reviewing many alternatives we came to a business category called <em><a href="https://eq19.wordpress.com/eq19-business/#what-is-hyip" title"What is Quantum?">Quantum</a></em> known as the abbreviation of <em><a href="https://eq19.wordpress.com/eq19-business/#what-is-hyip" title"What is Quantum Prime Programs?">The Quantum Prime Programs</a></em>, which we found as a perfect model for us to be started.
 Following are some reason behind this selection to this busines model:

-* Site that running quantum business are mostly online within short period (''a year or less'') and quantum business has to present  exact profit to the user in a short time basis to market their services.
+* Site that running quantum business are mostly online within short period (_a year or less_) and quantum business has to present  exact profit to the user in a short time basis to market their services.
 * Most important is since the quantum is mostly a *ponzi scheme* so quantum site cannot be run in a long time period so we could  find whether our algorithm in our script is giving a correct scoring result in a short time as well.
-* Hyip site is easily to be considered as dead or as a ''quantum scam'' when the site is stop paying so we consider that they could not blame our scoring (as we still on start to test it) in the same way that we cannot blame when they collapse or even run and take our investment away.
+* Hyip site is easily to be considered as dead or as a _quantum scam_ when the site is stop paying so we consider that they could not blame our scoring (as we still on start to test it) in the same way that we cannot blame when they collapse or even run and take our investment away.

-So base on the above measurement we can take all information of quantum service being offered compare to the trust of the domain that can be put altogether to ''[[https://eq19.wordpress.com/eq19-rating/|score and rank the quantum sites]]''.
+So base on the above measurement we can take all information of quantum service being offered compare to the trust of the domain that can be put altogether to _[[https://eq19.wordpress.com/eq19-rating/|score and rank the quantum sites]]_.

 <img width=100% src=https://user-images.githubusercontent.com/36441664/70721601-75c58e00-1d28-11ea-8329-d780c27ee7bd.png>